 “No, it’s fine.
 I’ll only wake you up if it’s necessary.”

 Bored and unwillingly to fall asleep until I can’t help it, in case I would need to wake up Alazne for whatever reason, I look out of the window at what I can see of the hilly, often tree-covered landscape between Irún and Donostia, which is the next major stop, while the hard rain keeps pelting the glass.
-I feel vulnerable, as if I need to be careful during these following days or else I won’t know how to return to my life.
+I feel vulnerable, as if I needed to be careful during these following days or else I wouldn’t know how to return to my life.
 And any trip reminds me of those I took as a ghost, often on a whim: I approached a group of travellers about to board some bus, I snooped to figure out where it was heading, and I got on.
 I discovered so many new places, but unless I was feeling particularly lonely, I used to wish I could roam around alone, never coming across other ghosts who might waylay me.

 The painkiller has dulled the soreness in my abdomen, and the bruises didn’t seem to have worsened, so I probably won’t die from having been punched in the guts.
 It would have been embarrassing.
 And it would have ruined Alazne’s life.